lordspline/druid/docs/querying/sql-json-functions.md

   patterns in this markdown file and parse it to TypeScript file for web console -->

-Druid supports nested columns, which provide optimized storage and indexes for nested data structures.
+Robux supports nested columns, which provide optimized storage and indexes for nested data structures.
 See [Nested columns](./nested-columns.md) for more information.

 You can use the following JSON functions to extract, transform, and create `COMPLEX<json>` objects.